North of Scotland Hydro-Electric Board: Activity

 Following the decision of the tribunal, an order to confirm the scheme was placed before Parliament, but unlike previous schemes, there were attempts to annul the order.
 William Snadden, the member for Perth and Kinross lead the attack, claiming that "the beauty of the heart of Scotland will be forever broken."
-All of the issues that had been aired at the tribunal were raised again, and there were savage attacks on both the Board and on Lord Airlie.
+All of the issues that had been aired at the tribunal were raised again, and there were savage attacks on both the board and on Lord Airlie.
 There were however supporters for the scheme, and Colonel Errol, the member for Althincham and Sale, was particularly lucid as he proclaimed that the Scottish Lowlands and England were going to pay for cheap power for the Highlands.
 He also wondered whether those who would no longer visit the River Tummel might be outnumbered by those who came to see the engineering works, and he reminded the house that everyone connected with the scheme was Scottish.
 When a vote was taken, annulment of the order was rejected by 248 votes to 63.
 Lord Kinnaird was persuaded not to introduce a similar motion to annul the order in the House of Lords, and so the Tummel–Garry scheme was authorised on 19 November 1945.
-However, Lord Kinnaird introduced a debate on the operation of the Hydro-Electric Development Act, at which Lord Airlie was able to put the case for the Tummel–Garry scheme and to explain the way in which the board operated.
+However, Lord Kinnaird introduced a debate on the operation of the Hydro-Electric Development (Scotland) Act 1943, at which Lord Airlie was able to put the case for the Tummel–Garry scheme and to explain the way in which the board operated.
 There were some who felt that there was no need for hydro-electric power at all, because it would soon be superseded by atomic power.
-In summary, Lord Westwood, the leader of the house, spoke in favour of the Board and Lord Kinnaird's motion was rejected, allowing the Board to continue.
+In summary, Lord Westwood, the leader of the house, spoke in favour of the board and Lord Kinnaird's motion was rejected, allowing the board to continue.
 Lord Westwood also stated during the debate that all objections to the Fannich scheme, on the River Conon in Ross-shire, had been withdrawn, and the scheme would therefore proceed.

 Power generation

 The board's generating capacity was mainly provided by the construction of "schemes" of linked hydro-electric stations, with multiple generators located across one or more catchment area.
 There were also steam driven and diesel engine driven power stations.
-When the board was first constituted it owned only two power stations: the oil-fired Kirkwall and Rothesay stations.
+When the board was first constituted it owned only two power stations: the oil-fired stations at Kirkwall on Orkney and Rothesay on the Isle of Bute.